We have a Learning Disability Involvement Worker, who will:

 Keeping you updated

 We also have our Involving People Newsletter that has stories about developments and activities that may be of interest to you.
-For the latest copy, Spring 2019, please click on the link - Learning Disability Carers' Newsletter Spring 2019.
+For the latest copy, Summer 2019, please click on the link - Learning Disability Carers' Newsletter Summer 2019.

 We now have a monthly Involvement bulletin sent via email to carers, which includes Learning Disability events and news.
 If you wish to receive this please contact us to confirm or provide your email address.